The Value of Our Reputation

 - Any message about the company not initiated by the company – how congruent are these messages with the company’s message.

-Over the coming months CFO.University will be exploring how this third theme, reputation, impacts value.
+CFO.University continues to explore how this third theme, reputation, impacts value.
 I hope you’ll join us on this journey by sharing your ideas and reacting to ours.
 Although we are setting out to explore reputation in the context of the businesses we run, I have a sense there will be a lot to learn about ourselves and the reputations we aspire to earn with those most important to us.

 Not a member-scholar yet?
 Join our financial community here!